Samtroulcode/NebuVIM/README.md

 Contributions are welcome!
 Feel free to:

-1. 🍴 Fork the project
+1. Fork the project (you know the drill)
-2. 🌟 Create a feature branch
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. 💾 Commit your changes
+3. Commit your changes (make them count)
-4. 📤 Push to the branch
+4. Push to the branch
-5. 🔄 Open a Pull Request
+5. Open a Pull Request (and let's make NebuVim even better)

 ## License